 You wouldn’t let your two year old clean the house before you host this celebration, would you?
 Having a professional editor go over your work is so crucial, no matter who you are, because as the author, you simply will make mistakes.
 You may even read it properly while going over your work, because you know what you meant to say.
 But the editor will make sure other people know what you are trying to say as well.

 One other aspect to keep in mind when editing is to be sure that you get a sample edit and quote before you proceed and pay for editing.
 Unfortunately, there is no standard degree or test for a person to take that allows a person to say that they are an editor.
 Therefore, be sure that you are getting a quality edit by seeing the sample edit before hand.

 Then, when you have your printed published work in your hands, you will have the confidence that it is ready to go out into the world.

 Sylvia St.Cyr is a Publishing Consultant at Word Alive Press.
 She was also a journalist and the Arts & Entertainment Coordinator for her local paper, The Citizen.
 She lives with her husband and two kids just outside of Winnipeg, Manitoba.
-Her first book, Love vs. Fear was just released this fall.
+Her first book, Love vs. Fear was just released in Fall 2017.
 For more info, you can find her book here.
 To read more from Sylvia, check out her blog.